 - Created college and career readiness pathways through an “endorsement” system which allows high school students to specialize in science and technology, business and industry, and the humanities.

-- Maintaining a strong system of accountability so parents can gauge just how effectively schools are delivering the first-rate education their students deserve.
+- Focused on maintaining a strong system of accountability so parents can gauge just how effectively schools are delivering the first-rate education their students deserve.